Okmulgee, Oklahoma: Demographics

 As of the 2020 United States census, there were 11,332 people and 4,477 households, with an average of 2.37 persons per household.
 The population density was 657.6 people per square mile.
 The racial makeup of the city was 51.5% White, 16.6% African American, 18.5% Native American, 0.9% Asian/Pacific Islander, and 12.2% from two or more races.
 Hispanic or Latino of any race were 3.4% of the population.

 In the city, the population was spread out, with 21.4% under the age of 18, and 15.1% who were 65 years of age or older.
 Females were 52.9% of the population.

 The median household income, for the period 2016-2020 and in 2020 dollars, was $31,572.
 The per capita income for the city in the last 12 months, also for the period 2016–2020 and in 2020 dollars, was $19,564.
 About 24.3% are considered persons in poverty.

 Economy

 Along with coal mining, agriculture supported the early economy.
 Cotton, corn, feed grains, and forage were the main crops.
 Truck farming, dairying, and poultry raising were also important.

 Discovery of the Morris and Lucky oil pools in 1907 brought prosperity to Okmulgee.
 It also attracted new manufacturing facilities to the city.

 In the 21st century, the most important business sectors in Okmulgee are: construction, retail trade, health care & social assistance, and accommodation & food services.
-Okmulgee's major employers include the Muscogee (Creek) Nation, Anchor Glass (plant is in Henryetta), PACCAR Winch-Okmulgee, C.P.
-Kelco US Inc., Callidus Technologies, Inc., East Central Electric Cooperative, Covington Aircraft, G&H Decoy (in Henryetta), and PolyVision.
+The Okmulgee area's major employers include the Muscogee (Creek) Nation, Anchor Glass (plant is in Henryetta), Paccar Winch-Okmulgee, C.P.
+Kelco US Inc., Honeywell's Callidus Technologies (facility is in Beggs), East Central Electric Cooperative, Covington Aircraft, G&H Decoy (in Henryetta), and PolyVision.
 Dlubak Glass Oklahoma runs a glass recycling facility, while wood pallet producer Mid-America Pallet is operated by The Hodges Companies.
+Walmart operates a Supercenter in town.